Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 Man, that's sweet.

-What do you think about the um what do you think about the state of the Republican Party?
+What do you think about the state of the Republican Party?

-You know, I I've been um a Republican voter for my entire adult life.
+I've been a Republican voter for my entire adult life.

-And um I I don't know if that's a sentiment that you share or if that's something that you hear, but I you know, I feel concerned that there's not the hustle that that is needed in order to be the Democrats, because you know, as much as I despise them, they know how to win.
+And I don't know if that's a sentiment that you share or if that's something that you hear, but I feel concerned that there's not the hustle that is needed in order to beat the Democrats because as much as I despise them, they know how to win.

-You know, you're right on you're you're right on the money.
+You know, you're right on, you're right on the money.

-But and and the reason is is that most of these people up here for or go up there for a career.
+And the reason is, is that most of these people up here go up there for a career.

-They're out there pushing, trying to make sure everybody understand what how we're getting messed over with this budget resolution and this infrastructure bill.
+They're out there pushing, trying to make sure everybody understands how we're getting messed over with this budget resolution and this infrastructure bill.

-You've got a lot of Republicans that like spend your money just like Democrats.
+You've got a lot of Republicans that like spending your money just like Democrats.

 Sure.

-Yeah, noticed that in your uh campaign ad.
+Yeah, I noticed that in your campaign ad.

-Whoever did that, whoever wrote that, um, whoever wrote that uh um ad did a really good job.
+Whoever wrote that ad did a really good job.

-So uh she's gonna go out on the road with us as soon as we manual or automatic.
+So she's going to go out on the road with us as soon as we manual or automatic.

 It's got 13 speed in it.

-Yeah, I would say probably 75%, 80% of our fleet now is automatic drugs.
+I would say probably 75%, 80% of our fleet now is automatic trucks.

-And it seems like the inflation that comes from the spending is what's really hurting poor and middle class people disproportionately and sort of kind of making the political class richer because if you have your money in the market, inflation, you know, grows your your your portfolio value.
+And it seems like the inflation that comes from the spending is what's really hurting poor and middle-class people disproportionately and sort of kind of making the political class richer.

-But if you're too poor to put money in the market because you're a paycheck to paycheck person, then inflation's you know really detrimental because every dollar you have loses value.
+But if you're too poor to put money in the market because you're a paycheck to paycheck person, then inflation is really detrimental because every dollar you have loses value.

-Well, you and and you know, you you younger crowd, uh and I've been I've been in it since 2017.
+Well, and you know, you younger crowd, and I've been in it since 2017.

 I think that's why there's such an interest in crypto.